aalipoure34/Lab-1-Repo/index.md

 - [x] Python
 - [x] C
 - [x] C++
+- [ ] Kotlin
 - [ ] JavaScript
 - [ ] C#
-- [ ] Kotlin

 # Goals

 I'm mostly looking to expand my own knowledge this year and become more prepared for the job industry ahead while also staying as healthy as possible.
-Specifically, I narrow down my goals to these in priority order:
+Specifically, I narrow down my goals to these in order of priority:

-1. Learn as much as I can from my classes and always pay attention.
+1. Make sure to attend class and do the best I can in each of them.
+2. Attain a healthy balance between working hard and exercising, relaxing, etc.
-2. Attend more networking events and learn from my older peers.
+3. Attend networking events and learn from my older peers and mentors.

-3. Maintain a good balance between working and relaxation.
+There's obviously too many to list, but this is a good starting point for now.

 That's it for my profile!
 Thanks for visiting :D.